Alumni Apply

 Step 2: Wait to be invited to apply

-We will review all of the indications of interest and then invite 30 candidates to submit full applications.
+We will review all of the indications of interest and then invite up to 30 candidates to submit full applications.
 We will let you know if you are not successful.

 Step 3: Submit your application (12 June 2024 - 11 July 2024)

 Submit your application.
 This will include a written project statement, a project /business plan (maximum of 12 pages) and relevant supporting documents.
-The 30 applications will be evaluated by reviewers with relevant experience and expertise.
+All applications will be evaluated by reviewers with relevant experience and expertise.

 Step 4: Prepare to pitch